-In addition to checking your furnace’s age, you’ll also want to keep note of any repairs performed on the appliance.
-Intermittent repairs overtime are normal for any furnace.
+In addition to checking your furnace’s age, you’ll also want to take note of any repairs performed on the appliance.
+Intermittent repairs over time are normal for any furnace.
 However, if you have to schedule repairs frequently, your furnace may be approaching the end of its life.

 Keeping and consulting your personal records can help you determine if the next issue that pops up requires a repair or if you should replace the furnace entirely.
 Talk to a heating professional to determine if your year, make, and model of furnace has required an excessive number of repairs in the last year.

 When your furnace functions properly, your utility bills should stay fairly constant, unless the temperatures take a sudden dip during the cold months.
 If your utility bills consistently rise as the season passes, your furnace may be in need of repairs or a replacement.

 Compare your current utility bills to bills from past seasons.
 If the current bills are higher than average, have an HVAC specialist inspect your appliance to see what the source of the problem is.
 Sometimes, a faulty thermostat or worn-down part could cause your furnace to work harder than it should.

 If the cause of the problem is easy to fix, a repair is likely your best option.
 However, if the cause of the issue is more serious (for example, if several major components have broken beyond repair), you may need to replace the entire appliance.

 Usually, when your furnace starts making loud noises, you’ll need to replace it entirely.
 You could repair or replace small parts gradually, but noises typically indicate that the furnace will stop working completely in a year or two.

 Listen for noises like rattling, banging, squealing, and popping.
 If you hear your furnace kick on or blow too loudly and for too long, talk to a professional about replacing the appliance with a new one.

 6. Consult With Professionals About the Cost